ameenalasady/ScheduleExporterBackEnd/README.md

 # Schedule Export Backend

+##IMPORTANT: AS OF APRIL 5TH, THIS TOOL NO LONGER WORKS DUE TO THE INTRODUCTION OF 2FA TO STUDENT CENTER.
+THIS WILL BE FIXED IN THE FUTURE.

 This repository contains the backend code for the Schedule Export web application.
 The application is built using Flask and utilizes end-to-end RSA encryption to ensure the security of user information.

 ## Usage